tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 Gay panic in and of itself is a useless defense.
 It must be attached to something more meaty, something you can win over a jury with.

+<u>[Title Card]: A <span style="color:red">|</span></u> <mark>Excuse or justification</mark>

-<mark>Excuse or justification. <u>[Title card with A|Excuse or justification appears.]</u></mark> <mark>An excuse defense is one in which the defendant's conduct is viewed as wrongful, but that he himself is not seen as morally at fault.
+<mark>An excuse defense is one in which the defendant's conduct is viewed as wrongful, but that he himself is not seen as morally at fault.
 A justification defense, on the other hand, focuses on the defendant's conduct more than his individual characteristics.
 A justification defense argues that the attacker's conduct was appropriate under the circumstances.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.cynthia_lee at="p.489" %}>

 <mark>*A. Excuse or Justification?*</mark>

-A preliminary question is whether gay panic, if allowed as a defense argument, should be recognized as an excuse or a justification.
-An excuse defense is one in which the actor's conduct is viewed as wrongful, but the actor himself is not seen as morally blameworthy.<sup>75</sup> A justification defense, in contrast, focuses on the actor's conduct more than the individual characteristics of the actor.<sup>76</sup> A justification defense says the actor's conduct was appropriate under the circumstances.<sup>77</sup> Examples of excuse defenses include insanity, duress, and intoxication.
+A preliminary question is whether gay panic, if allowed as a defense argument, should be recognized as an excuse or a justification. <mark>An excuse defense is one in which the actor's conduct is viewed as wrongful, but the actor himself is not seen as morally blameworthy.<sup>75</sup> A justification defense, in contrast, focuses on the actor's conduct more than the individual characteristics of the actor.<sup>76</sup> A justification defense says the actor's conduct was appropriate under the circumstances.<sup>77</sup></mark> Examples of excuse defenses include insanity, duress, and intoxication.
 Necessity, self-defense, and defense of others are usually considered justification defenses.

 <footer>